murkl/arch-os/docs/REFERENCE.md

 - The image is the release `version:` in `oak.yaml` names
 - Where it lands is asked: `XDG_DOWNLOAD_DIR` or `~/Downloads`.
 An image already there is used rather than fetched again
-- It is checked against the checksum GitHub publishes for that release, and a mismatch discards it rather than keeping a broken one
+- It is checked against the checksum GitHub publishes for that release, and a mismatch discards it rather than keeping a broken one.
+The checksum is read once, when the image is fetched or found, and kept beside it as `.sha256`
 - Where that release publishes no checksum, the run stops and asks before anything is written - an image built here is the one that arrives this way

 **Root only for the write.** `as_root` wraps `umount`, `dd`, `partprobe` - nothing else.
 Everything else runs as you, so a live image never leaves root-owned files in your home.